jolars/caugi/README.md

 ## Contribution

 Would you like to contribute?
 Great!
-Please follow the tidyverse style guide for R code.
-Before opening a PR, run `styler::style_pkg()` for R and `cargo fmt` for Rust, and make sure to write tests for new features.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on code style, testing, and the development workflow.
+Quick tips: follow the tidyverse style guide for R code, run `styler::style_pkg()` for R and `cargo fmt` for Rust before PRs, and write tests for new features.

 Did you find run into problems?
 That’s *paw-ful*!
 Please report an [issue](https://github.com/frederikfabriciusbjerre/caugi/issues).